As C. S. Lewis once said, “Sometimes fairy stories say best what needs to be said.”

 Evelyn Elizabeth Faucett went home to glory on September 2, 2016 after a life lived in praise of her Lord.
 She was ninety-nine years old.
-I wrote The Road Home in memory of her, my wonderful sister in Christ Jesus.
+I wrote The Road Home in memory of her, my wonderful sister in Christ Jesus, until we meet again.

 A Mighty General Passes Into Eternity: R.C.
 Sproul (1939-2017)